Table of Contents

 Example of Pagination in Action

 Imagine an online bookstore with 1,000 books.
-The developer sets pagination to show 20 books per page, creating 50 pages.
+The developer sets pagination to display 20 books per page, resulting in 50 pages.
 When a user visits the site, they see the first 20 books and a navigation bar with “1, 2, 3, …, 50” or “Next.”
 Clicking “3” loads books 41–60.
-The backend query ensures only those 20 books are fetched, and JavaScript updates the page smoothly.
-The URL might change to ? page=3, helping users bookmark specific pages.
+The backend query fetches only those 20 books, and JavaScript updates the page smoothly.
+The URL might change to ?page=3, allowing users to bookmark specific pages.

 Advanced Pagination Techniques